denten-books/plain-text/2-chapter.md

 ---

-# Chapter 3: Literature Down to the Pixel
+# Chapter 2: Literature Down to the Pixel
 Keywords: `digital, analog, binary, encoding, mediation`

 What's at stake?
 Quant. of information.
 We are talking about synchronizing time.
 Bring in Warren Brody's manifesto.
 TIME.
 And also digital is not about human.
 Bring it the too much info from Kenny Goldsmith.
+Digital text.
+What makes it digital?
+Because we have a device, does it mean that we are not digital?
+It is structure form the outside.

 ## 3.1 Digital Wake